 Another possible route is to hire freelance models via a website such as Upwork or The Freelancer Club.
 These professionals usually earn their pay (and then some) due to their ability to make your products look as good as possible.

 Taking your advertisements to the next level requires great photography, as well as strong copywriting and robust strategies.
-You can learn how to create powerful advertisements that get even more powerful results by leveraging our free training courses.
+You can learn how to create powerful advertisements that get even more powerful results by exploring our free training series.
 From optimizing your social media ads to writing headlines that stop readers in their tracks, these expert courses have been curated with your success in mind.